bmin7/detection-workshop/README.md

 }
 ```

 ## Exercise 2 Overview
-Utilzing the Panther Analysis Tool to create, test, and upload a new detection.
+Utilizing the Panther Analysis Tool to create, test, and upload a new detection.

 **Terms we'll reference**